Sockstress: Zero window connection stress

 Now the server will have to "probe" the client until the zero window opens up.
 This is the most simple of the attack types to understand.
 The result is similar to a connection flood, except that the sockets remain open potentially indefinitely (when -A/ACK is enabled).
 This is described in the CPNI document in section 2.2.
-A variation here would be to PSH a client payload (i.e. 'GET / HTTP/1.0') prior to setting the window to 0.
+A variation here would be to PSH a client payload (i.e. 'GET / HTTP/1.0') before setting the window to 0.
 This variation would be similar to what is described in the CPNI document section 5.1.1.
 A further variation would be to occasionally advertise a TCP window larger than 0, then go back to 0-window.